boolean93/Scroker/README.md

 # Scroker
-may be a beautiful Scrum Poker.
+May be a beautiful Scrum Poker.